GaomingL1n/TAPB/README.md

 # TAPB: An Interventional Debiasing Framework for Alleviating Target Prior Bias in Drug-Target Interaction Prediction

-fully codes will be uploaded in several hours
+fully codes will be uploaded in several hours, our server is under maintenance

 This repository contains the PyTorch implementation of **TAPB** framework, as described in our paper
 ## Framework